 Beyond its significance as a quantization scheme in theoretical physics, Weyl quantization is also of mathematical interest within the framework of \emph{pseudodifferential calculus}.
 In this context, Weyl quantization is a mapping that assigns to a given \textit{symbol} $a(x,p)\in C^{\infty}(T^{\ast}\mathbb{R}^{d})$, assumed to behave as a homogeneous function of $p$ in the asymptotic limit $\vert x\vert, \vert p\vert\to\infty$, a linear and continuous operator $\hat{A}\:C^{\infty}_{\mathrm{c}}(\mathbb{R}^{d})\to C^{\infty}(\mathbb{R}^{d})$ defined by

-One of the essential features of this quantization scheme is the fact that real symbols induce (formally) self-adjoint operators and that the quantization is invariant under linear symplectic transformations of the classical phase space $T^{\ast}\mathbb{R}^{d}\cong\mathbb{R}^{d}\times\mathbb{R}^{d}$.
+One of the essential features of this quantization scheme is the fact that real symbols induce (formally) self-adjoint operators and that the quantization is covariant under linear symplectic transformations of phase space $T^{\ast}\mathbb{R}^{d}\cong\mathbb{R}^{d}\times\mathbb{R}^{d}$.

 Although Weyl quantization is a natural choice because of its symmetry and self-adjointness properties, it is only one among a broad family of quantization schemes.
-The theory of pseudodifferential operators ($\Psi$DOs) and more generally, \textit{Fourier integral operators}, has been developed in the 1960s by Bokobza-Unterberger \cite{BokobzaUnterberger}, Kohn-Nirenberg \cite{KohnNirenberg}, Hörmander \cite{Hormander,Hormander2,HormanderFourier} and others, generalizing earlier works on \textit{singular integral operators} (see, e.g.,~\cite{Singular,Mikhlin,Calderon1,Calderon2}), as a tool to study (elliptic) partial differential equations.
+The theory of pseudodifferential operators and, more generally, \textit{Fourier integral operators}, was developed in the 1960s by Bokobza-Unterberger \cite{BokobzaUnterberger}, Kohn-Nirenberg \cite{KohnNirenberg}, Hörmander \cite{Hormander,Hormander2,HormanderFourier}, and others, generalizing earlier works on \textit{singular integral operators} (see, e.g.,~\cite{Singular,Mikhlin,Calderon1,Calderon2}), as a tool to study (elliptic) partial differential equations.
 Since then, pseudodifferential calculus has become an indispensable tool for studying linear PDEs.
-For instance, already the simplest operations one might want to perform on elliptic differential operators (e.g.~taking the inverse, square root, etc.) typically yield operators outside the class of differential operators. $\Psi$DOs provide a generalization of differential operators, and under some reasonable assumptions on the class of symbols, the operations mentioned above can be performed within this class.
+For instance, even the simplest operations one might want to perform on elliptic differential operators (e.g., taking the inverse, square root, etc.) typically yield operators outside the class of differential operators.
+Pseudodifferential operators provide a generalization of differential operators, and under some reasonable assumptions on the class of symbols, the operations mentioned above can be performed within this class.
 Furthermore, the correspondence between operators and their symbols allows many computations and constructions to be carried out purely at the algebraic level of the symbols.
 We refer to \cite{Shubin,Sjorstrand,HormanderIII,Hintz} for a detailed discussion of that subject.

 In the context of pseudodifferential calculus, one often considers a quantization of the type